Emeryville, California: Schools

 Emery Unified School District serves the students in Emeryville and parts of Oakland.
 Its schools, both in the same site, are Anna Yates Elementary School and Emery Secondary School.

 The East Bay German International School (EBGIS) is a German immersion school operating located in the former Anna Yates school campus since 2017.
 The school was founded in 2007 in Berkeley.
 It reorganized as an independent school in 2018 after being operated by the German International School of Silicon Valley.

-Ex'pression College for Digital Arts was a private, for-profit college located in Emeryville from 1993 until its closure in 2022.
+Ex'pression College for Digital Arts was a private, for-profit college which operated in Emeryville from 1999 until its closure in 2022.

 Government

 The city uses a council–city manager system.
 Emeryville City Council is the main legislative body and the mayor does not hold any formal authority separate from the council.
 The responsibilities of the council include adopting the city budget and setting city policy.
 Every year, one mayor and one vice mayor are chosen from and by the members of the council.